amyaby/AI_emotion_recognition/README.md

 **Next steps**

-* [ ] Test this script with your own images.
+* [ ] STEP this script with your own images.
 * [ ] Move on to face detection using MediaPipe.
 * [ ] Implement emotion recognition with a pre-trained model.

 ---

-## Test 2 — Detect Faces with MediaPipe
+## STEP 2 — Detect Faces with MediaPipe
 ![alt text](Readme_images/image.png)

 ### Code